alexdebrie/dynamodbguide.com/content/lessons/introduction/dynamo-paper.md

 The paper was highly influential and inspired a number of NoSQL databases, including Apache Cassandra (originally developed at Facebook) and AWS offerings SimpleDB and DynamoDB.
 In 2012, Amazon Web Services launched DynamoDB, which was a managed database service modeled after the principles behind Dynamo.

+> Want to know more about how DynamoDB scales?
+Check out this post on [SQL, NoSQL, and Scale: How DynamoDB scales where relational databases don't](https://www.alexdebrie.com/posts/dynamodb-no-bad-queries/).

 ## Key aspects of Dynamo